RamblingGeekUK/rguk/data/blog/ba-using-images-from-google-earth.md

   - "general"
 ---

-I was working down the street yesterday there was a poster on the side of a bus stop, which was using a image from Google Earth, the ad was advertising BA flight costs to new york, I didn't have a camera with so did get a chance to take a picture, I'll see if I can get one..
+I was walking down the street yesterday there was a poster on the side of a bus stop, which was using an image from Google Earth, the ad was advertising BA flight costs to new york, I didn't have a camera so couldn't take a picture.